notigayatri/Nokia/README.md

 cucumber-junit

-7. Input Specifications
+Input Specifications
-7.1 Feature File
+Feature File

 The input feature file must follow standard Gherkin syntax.

-Example:
+Example
 Feature: Pod health check

 Scenario: Check if the pod is in Running state
   Given the mini Kube cluster is accessible
   When I check the status of the pod with label "app=flask-api" Then the pod status should be "Running"

-7.2 Environment Configuration File
+Environment Configuration File

-The project requires a user-provided yaml file.
+The project requires a user-provided config.yaml file.

 The configuration file must contain three sections: